 - 1031 Qualified Intermediary.
 This is your point guard.
 Your most crucial and key position.
 Choose a reputable, well-known Qualified Intermediary (QI) to strategically position and drive your 1031 game forward.
 Your QI is strategic, knows the 1031 game inside and out, including what’s happening around you with the other players – i.e., recent rulings that may affect your situation and will be available to your tax advisors to work with concerning your 1031 Exchange.
 Your QI prepares and manages the pertinent documents to comply with safe harbor regulations and coordinates with your team.

 - An agent/broker who understands 1031 Exchanges.
 This is your guard.
 You want to have the best and the most experienced residential or commercial real estate agent/broker involved.
 Your agent/broker needs to be familiar and comfortable with 1031 Exchanges.
-Your agent/broker must be on top of his/her game such as putting a cooperation clause in the listing agreement and in the purchase agreement that gives notice to all parties that the taxpayer is doing an exchange.
+Your agent/broker must be on top of their game such as putting a cooperation clause in the listing agreement and in the purchase agreement that gives notice to all parties that the taxpayer is doing an exchange.
 Inexperience here may lead to a quick single game elimination.

 - A closing agent.
 A competent, certified closing agent is your scoring center.
 Depending on where you are selling, that might be an attorney or an escrow/title officer.
 Disbursement of funds and proper closing statement documentation are just a few of the main concerns with a 1031 Exchange.
 You do not want any accidental disbursements of monies or problems with closing within your deadline.
 Choose someone who can slam dunk.

-IPX1031® – Rounding Out Your Team
+IPX1031 – Rounding Out Your Team